Enhancing OCR for Sino-Vietnamese Language Processing via Fine-tuned PaddleOCRv5: Abstract

 \section{Abstract}

-Recognizing and processing Classical Chinese (Han–Nom) texts play a vital role in digitizing Vietnamese historical documents and enabling cross-lingual semantic research.
-However, existing OCR systems struggle with degraded scans, non-standard glyphs, and handwriting variations common in ancient sources such as Khâm Định Việt Sử Thông Giám Cương Mục.
+Recognizing and processing Sino-Nom (Han–Nom) texts play a vital role in digitizing Vietnamese historical documents and enabling cross-lingual semantic research.
+However, existing OCR systems struggle with degraded scans, non-standard glyphs, and handwriting variations common in ancient sources.
 In this work, we propose a fine-tuning approach for PaddleOCRv5 to improve character recognition on Han–Nom texts.
-We retrain the text recognition module using a curated subset of ancient Vietnamese Chinese manuscripts, supported by a full training pipeline covering preprocessing, LMDB conversion, evaluation, and visualization.
+We retrain the text recognition module using a curated subset of ancient Sino-Nom manuscripts, supported by a full training pipeline covering preprocessing, LMDB conversion, evaluation, and visualization.
 Experimental results show a significant improvement over the base model — exact accuracy rises from 37.5\% to 50.0\%, particularly under noisy image conditions.
 Furthermore, we develop an interactive demo that visually compares pre- and post-fine-tuning recognition results, facilitating downstream applications such as Han–Vietnamese semantic alignment, machine translation, and historical linguistics research.
 The demo is available at: \url{https://huggingface.co/spaces/MinhDS/Fine-tuned-PaddleOCRv5}